CrowdHailer/raxx_kit/guides/getting-started.md

     Response.bad_request("This request was no good.") end

-  error %NotFound{path: path} do
+  error %NotFoundError{path: path} do
     Response.not_found("Nothing here :-(")
   end
 end
 ```

-*A not `NotFound` exception is returned for any request that doesn't match to an action handler.*
+*A not `NotFoundError` exception is returned for any request that doesn't match to an action handler.*

 See `Tokumei.ErrorHandler` for more options to handle errors.